 Chambermusic and Solo

-As a specialist in performing new music, she can be heard extensively as a soloist and in chambermusicformations, oa with cellist Eva van de Poll, pianist Keiko Shichijo, bass clarinettist Jelte Althuis, accordionist Marko Kassl and harpsichordist Goska Isphording.
+As a specialist in performing new music, she can be heard extensively as a soloist and in chambermusicformations, oa with cellist Eva van de Poll, pianist Keiko Shichijo, bass clarinettist Jelte Althuis, accordionist Marko Kassl, harpsichordist Goska Isphording and saxophonist Femke IJlstra.

 Many new pieces are written for and premiered by her groups by composers with very diverse styles and of very different backgrounds and nationalities.
 Free improvisation appears in many of the pieces.
-Fie Schouten initiated and leads together with Tobias Klein the Basklarinet Festijn, with three editions: 2014, 2016, 2018.
+Fie Schouten initiated and leads together with Tobias Klein the Basklarinet Festijn, with four editions: 2014, 2016, 2018, 2020.